What to Do after Embryo Transfer to Increase Success?

 It is recommended to rest for three days after the frozen embryo transfer; however, you are allowed to take a shower after 48 hours.
 It would help if you avoided heavy activities and did not return to work until 24 hours after the transfer.

 Of course, there is no need to take bed rest, use a wheelchair to move, or even sleep in a particular position (for example, placing the legs above the body).
-We should note that it is not scientifically possible to lose the embryo due to severe coughing or sneezing after a transfer.
+We should note that losing the embryo is not scientifically possible due to severe coughing or sneezing after a transfer.

-It usually takes three days before the embryo implants into the endometrium; therefore, it will be no problem to get back to regular routines or even travel three days after the transfer.
+It usually takes three days before the embryo implants into the endometrium; therefore, it will be no problem to return to regular routines or even travel three days after the transfer.

 frozen embryo transfer